 Can testicular cancer be prevented?

 Cryptorchidism, white race, and a family history of the disease are some of the known risk factors for this cancer.
-None of these factors can be prevented because they are present at birth.
+None of these factors can be changed.
 Also, many men with testicular cancer have no known risk factors.
 For these reasons, there is no way to prevent most cases of this disease.